syh7/DnDwiki/src/main/resources/raw/darninia/session 25 - meeting spiders and ponies.md

 - Go to mountains
 - Hide from cloakers

-- Fredrik makes Daramar draw a tarot card
+- Frederik makes Daramar draw a tarot card
 - Four of Swords: heightened sense of activity and movement, ready to take on new challenges and opportunity

 - Should Faramar accept becoming a wood elf?